top of page

 The 30-Day CQ Action Plan: Your Step-by-Step Guide to Building Cultural Intelligence

 Most people know cultural intelligence (CQ) matters — but few know how to build it.
 In this post, you’ll get a sneak peek at our 30‑day plan to help you grow your CQ, one week at a time.
-Learn about assessing organizational culture, mapping cultural frameworks, cross-cultural communication, and more.
-For more details and helpful tools, find our full 30-Day CQ Action Plan at the end.
-Source: https://unsplash.com/photos/business-professionals-collaborating-in-a-modern-office-me
+Table of Contents: Why a 30‑Day Plan Makes Sense — The Case for an Actionable Approach Weeks 1–2: Self‑Assessment & Understanding Cultural Dimensions Weeks 3–4: Adaptive Practice and Integration What to Do Next + Get the Full CQ Action Plan Learn about assessing organizational culture, mappin

 Daphne, FNDR of Tough Convos

 As someone with family and friends in Saint Lucia and across the Caribbean, the reports of a fishing vessel destroyed by a U.S. military strike on February 13–14, 2026, hit close to home.
-These aren’t abstract numbers or geopolitical footnotes — they are lives, families, and communities that depend on the sea for survival.
-Local sources report that men who had gone on routine fishing trips have not returned, leaving families and communities in fear and uncertainty. ( Caribbea
+These aren’t just abstract numbers or geopolitical footnotes.
+They represent lives, families, and communities that depend on the sea for survival.
+Local sources report that men who went on routine fishing trips have not returned, leaving families and communities in fear and uncertainty. ( Ca

 Daphne, FNDR of Tough Convos